 9.4 Test Cycle:

-9.4.1 The test cycle includes a 1 h break-in followed by a 360 h test.
+9.4.1 The test cycle includes a 30 min break-in followed by a 360 h test.
 Operating conditions are shown in Table 1.

-9.4.2 Operational Validity—Determine operational validity in accordance with 7.
+9.4.2 Operational Validity—Determine operational validity in accordance with Annex A7.

-9.5 Oil Samples—Take 120 mL oil samples according to Table X. Take the EOT oil sample within 30 min of test completion.
+9.5 Oil Samples—Take 120 mL oil samples according to Table X. Take the EOT oil sample at start of cool down.
 Always take oil samples before new oil is added.
-Obtain oil samples from the pre-filter pressure port, refer to Fig. A5.16.
+Obtain oil samples from the pre-filter pressure port, refer to Fig. A5.4.
 This can be done by installing a tee fitting, a small petcock valve and No. 4 Aeroquip line of length 254 mm to 305 mm, from which the sample is taken.
-Prior to each sample, take a 240 mL purge.
+Prior to each sample, take a 140 mL purge.
 After sample completion, be sure to return the purge to the engine.

 9.6 Oil Addition and Drain: